-Norweigan Air Shuttle is in the middle of a huge recruitment drive with the airline expected to add several thousand cabin crew positions in 2017 and 2018.
-With hubs across Europe and new long-haul bases in North America as well as London Gatwick and beyond there are some fantastic opportunities available.
+Norweigan Air Shuttle is in the middle of a huge recruitment drive with hundreds of cabin crew positions expected to come available throughout 2019.
+With hubs across Europe, Argentina and new long-haul bases in North America there are some fantastic opportunities available.

 When applying for Norwegian you’ll choose whether you want to work just on short haul, European routes or on the airline’s long-haul division – based on availability and your country of application.

 The following step by step guide will help you through the process and give you an indication of what to expect.

 Norwegian will only accept applications via its dedicated careers website.
 Applications are managed by OSM Aviation – a third party company which is part owned by Norwegian.
 The initial application process is branded as Norwegian but once you have been shortlisted, further communication is sent by OSM.